NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(B)
     - Has three grabbable frames at the startup before the teleport
     - Can change direction with 4B
+- 4B
-- 4B bounces closer to Ino
+    - Bounces closer to Ino
+    - Doesn't push on block
 - 4BB(B)
     - Adjustments to hitbox timing, landing, and crush.
 High crushes on landing
 - 4A has an improved window